 - A16.
 The preparation of the financial statements requires management to determine whether a transaction, event or condition gives rise to the need to make an accounting estimate, and that all necessary accounting estimates have been recognized, measured and disclosed in the financial statements in accordance with the applicable financial reporting framework. - A17.
-Management's identification of transactions, events and conditions that give rise to the need for accounting estimates is likely to be based on: - Management's knowledge of the entity's business and the industry in which it operates. - Management's knowledge of the implementation of business strategies in the current period. - Where applicable, management's cumulative experience of preparing the entity's financial statements in prior periods.
+Management's identification of transactions, events and conditions that give rise to the need for accounting estimates is likely to be based on: - Management's knowledge of the entity's business and the industry in which it operates. - Management's knowledge of the implementation of business strategies in the current period.

-Most financial reporting frameworks require incorporation in the balance sheet or income statement of items that satisfy their criteria for recognition.
+9 Most financial reporting frameworks require incorporation in the balance sheet or income statement of items that satisfy their criteria for recognition.
 Disclosure of accounting policies or adding notes to the financial statements does not rectify a failure to recognize such items, including accounting estimates.